KarelCemus/play-redis/README.md

  1. add library into application dependencies
  2. enable `RedisCacheModule`
  3. disable `EhCacheModule`
- 4. set `play.cache.redis.configuration: heroku`, which expects `REDISCLOUD_URL` environment variable
+ 4. set either `play.cache.redis.configuration: "heroku"` or  `play.cache.redis.configuration: "heroku-cloud"` depending whether your Heroku addon provides `REDIS_URL` or `REDISCLOUD_URL` environment variable.
  5. done, we can run it and use any of 3 provided interfaces

 ### Custom configuration source